HeartDhamma

 Because they are not developed in mind’.

-who is fully given and devoted to meditation and mental development,
+for one who is fully devoted to meditation

 Their minds become liberated from distractions through letting go.